Please find a selection of commonly asked questions regarding Loft Conversions and Loft Conversion Work.

 Q5.
 Will I have to move out of the house during the building works?

-The construction of your loft conversion is carried out from the outside, all materials are taken into the loft through the roof, and the only time we are working in the habitable part of your home is when we fit the staircase at the end.
-It is not necessary for you to move out of the house during construction.
+The construction of your loft conversion is carried out from the outside.
+All materials are taken into the loft through the roof, and the only time we work in the habitable part of your home is when we fit the staircase at the end.
+You don’t need to move out of the house during construction.

 Q6.
 Will the work be supervised?

-All our work is supervised the Md.
-Jon Fitch This gives you the opportunity to discuss any alterations you may wish to have during the construction of your new room.
+The MD supervises all our work.
+Jon Fitch.
+This allows you to discuss any alterations you may wish to have during the construction of your new room.

 Q7.
 Is your work guaranteed?

-All the work carried out by Roof Rooms carries our company guarantee of ten years.
-As we are members of the guild of master craftsmen you have the option to take up additional cover if you wish.
+All the work carried out by Roof Rooms is covered by our company’s ten-year guarantee.
+As we are members of the guild of master craftsmen, you have the option to take up additional cover if you wish.

 Q8.
-Can I have a part conversion so I can complete the works myself?
+Can I have a part conversion so I can complete the work myself?

-We can provide a part conversion package that includes planning, and building regulation approvals, the structural floor, stairs, and dormer/Velux.
-This is a package which enables you to complete all the internal works yourselves or use your own contractors to complete the conversion.
+We can provide a part conversion package that includes planning, building regulation approvals, the structural floor, stairs, and dormer/Velux.
+This package enables you to complete all the internal work yourself or use your contractors to complete the conversion.

-If you have any further questions please contact us direct
+If you have any further questions, please get in touch with us directly